SumitKaushik1/test-cases/README.md

 # test-cases

-these are coffee machine and the whatsapp test cases
+these are coffee machine and the whatsapp test cases for practice

   - COFFEE MACHINE
     - TEST NUMBER 	TEST  CASES